ajramos/cloud-certs/gcp-pcne-cert.md

 VPC Service Controls is not designed to enforce comprehensive controls on metadata movement.

-VPC Service Controls lets you define security policies that prevent access to Google-managed services outside of a trusted perimeter, block access to data from untrusted locations, and mitigate data exfiltration risks.
+VPC Service Controls lets you define security policies that **prevent access to Google-managed services outside of a trusted perimeter, block access to data from untrusted locations, and mitigate data exfiltration risks**.
 You can use VPC Service Controls for the following use cases:

 - [Isolate Google Cloud resources and VPC networks](https://cloud.google.com/vpc-service-controls/docs/overview#isolate) into service perimeters
 - [Extend perimeters to on-premises networks](https://cloud.google.com/vpc-service-controls/docs/overview#hybrid_access) to authorized VPN or Cloud Interconnect